-- 1. Understand the rules of English grammar and their usage in writing English. - 2.
-Use LSRW skills through the prescribed text and develop their ability to communicate effectively. - 3.
-Obtain the mastery of language to express ideas, views, feelings and experience. - 4.
-Use effective writing skills for official correspondence. - 5.
-Inculcate values and ideal characteristic qualities in students - 6.
-Develop the skills needed to participate in a conversation that builds knowledge collaboratively.
+- 1. To understand the rules of English grammar and their usage in writing English. - 2.
+To use LSRW skills through the prescribed text and develop their ability to communicate effectively. - 3.
+To get the mastery of language to express ideas, views, feelings and experience. - 4.
+To communicate well among themselves. - 5.
+To inculcate values and ideal characteristic qualities in themselves.